 @Jeff_CA, I’ve been thinking about something very much along these lines!

 My unit would be another optional bolt-on product, similar to Bulb & Plug, albeit a premium offering.
 It could even be the initial product in a Wyze Premium series.
 Still relatively inexpensive and not diluting the Wyze mission of everyday affordable quality.
-Rather than traditional HDDs, I suggest variable capacity NVMe SSDs (128, 256, 512, 1024, 2048, 4096 GB or whichever flavors they deem marketable).
+Rather than traditional HDDs, I suggest variable capacity M.2 (NVMe or SATA bus) SSDs (128, 256, 512, 1024, 2048, 4096 GB or whichever flavors they deem marketable).
 These are pretty well commoditized by now at reasonable capacities.
 They would also reduce both dimensional & power requirements (keeping it Wyze lean), while increasing performance spectacularly vs mechanical drives.

 Currently, a multitude of Wyze cams are essentially a federated constellation of independent units.
 The DVR I envision for them would involve a choice of (or dual) setup modes.
 For example, you could configure your cams to operate in the current cloud model, OR you could choose DVR/HUB mode.
 The latter would establish the DVR unit as a hub to which the cams attach.
 It would also become a proxy chokepoint whereby only the hub dials into the Wyze cloud to be addressable via the app, seamlessly brokering device access.
 Wyze Sensor Bridge could be built into it as well in order to accommodate Wyze Sense without the need for a cam piggyback bridge.
 Should the hub fail, devices could also fail back to cloud mode.